 Check out these different beaches and locations of Bacolod city worth visiting on your trip.

 BEST BEACHES IN BACOLOD

-A plethora of beaches, each with their draws, surround Bacolod.
+A plethora of beaches, each with its draws, surround Bacolod.
 It’s all a matter of figuring out what you want to do and what you want to see.
-No matter where you end up in, you’re guaranteed to be in some of the best beaches in the Philippines.
+No matter where you end up, you’re guaranteed to be on some of the best beaches in the Philippines.